juanmantegazza/gcp-streaming/README.md

 The moment we have the topic ready, we would choose one of all the ways of [publishing messages](https://cloud.google.com/pubsub/docs/publisher#python) to that topic.
 I generally use the console to publish some dummy data and then set up the [Python Client Library](https://googleapis.dev/python/pubsub/latest/index.html) for a productive PoV.

 ## ETL with Dataflow
+Now that we have the topic ready and messages comming, we neet to capture them, maybe do some cleaning to them, and load them to a place we can use them(run queries on it, use the date as source for dashboards, etc.)

+We are going to use [Dataflow](https://cloud.google.com/dataflow/docs/concepts), that internally runs the [Apache Beam](https://beam.apache.org/documentation/) programming model.

+In a simplified way, what we need to do is to create a [Driver Program](/source/) which later will be deployed to the cloud.
+More info on the [source folder](/source/).